jasongauvin/national-security-project/README.md

 4. Open your browser, then access to the web application, by default : [localhost/national-security-project](http://localhost/national-security-project).

 ## Notes
+- If you get

-To enable errors output in the browser's console, change this variable to **true** in [assets/js/GestionDesModules.js](https://github.com/sambakk/national-security-project/blob/master/assets/js/GestionDesModules.js).
+- To enable errors output in the browser's console, change this variable to **true** in [assets/js/GestionDesModules.js](https://github.com/sambakk/national-security-project/blob/master/assets/js/GestionDesModules.js).

 ```javascript
 var rappErreurs = true;